thegushi/screendump/README.md

 ```

 Then `git pull` whenever you want the latest dumps.
 Or open the directory in
-VS Code — hit the sync button when you need it.
+VS Code, hit the sync button when you need it.
 Editors like VS Code that
 support automatic git refresh can make this even more seamless, pulling new
 dumps in the background as long as you have SSH keys set up for the remote.